CMSgov/design-system/packages/docs/src/pages/index.md

 - `$font-path`
 - `$image-path`

+## Examples

-[**View example projects**](https://github.com/CMSgov/design-system/tree/master/examples/) to see additional ways you can use the design system and incorporate it into your process.
+[**View example projects**](https://github.com/CMSgov/design-system/tree/master/examples/) to see ways you can use the design system and incorporate it into your development process.